dhivyalak/RNNPytorch/README.md

 ![add notebook to proj](images/cpdaas-add-notebook-to-project.png)

 8.Switch to the From URL tab.
-Provide the name of the Notebook as "AutoencoderUsingTensorFlow".
-Notebook URL as: "https://raw.githubusercontent.com/IBM/dl-learning-path-assets/main/unsupervised-deeplearning/notebooks/AutoEncoders.ipynb"
+Provide the name of the Notebook as "RNN Implementation Using Pytorch".
+Notebook URL as: "update"

 9.Under the Select runtime drop-down menu, select Default Python 3.7 S (4 vCPU 16 GB RAM).
 Click Create.